hmsayem/alumni-api/README.md

     "start_date": "2021-04-01"
 }
 ```
-> The request will update the start_date of the specified user.
+> This request will update the start_date of the specified user.
 Server will deny the request if the specified user is not same as the logged in user.

 ##### Delete job description of a user
 ```http